-On April 27th, 2021, Vena announced raising a $300 million C Round led by Vista Equity Partners.
+On April 27th, 2021, Vena announced raising a CAD$ 300 million C Round led by Vista Equity Partners.
 Vena’s prior investors, JMI Equity and Centana Growth Partners, remain active investors and Vista adds two board members, Managing Director Kim Eaton and co-Head of Vista’s Foundation Fund, Marc Teillon.
-Vista’s current Foundation Fund IV was raised in 2020 and is approximately $4.5 billion, making this $300 million investment a significant portion of this portfolio.
+Vista’s current Foundation Fund IV was raised in 2020 and is approximately $4.5 billion, making this US $240 million+ investment a significant portion of this portfolio.

 Vena is a business planning, budgeting, and forecasting solution that uses Excel as a front-end interface while coordinating data through a back-end Vena Growth Engine.
 Since it was founded in 2011, Vena has stood out in the business planning market as a solution that was built to support Excel as a front-end interface while supporting the governance of collaborative consolidation and close management, account reconciliations, and intercompany transactions through back-end coordination that synchronizes the user experience.
 Vena has traditionally had a strong relationship with the Microsoft technology stack, including running on Azure and supporting Power BI.
 Over the past decade, this technology support has evolved to support all major data sources used for finance planning.
 Vena provides a horizontal solution, but has experience in verticals including Banking, Healthcare, Higher Education, Insurance, Manufacturing, and Software.

 Over the past decade, Vena has provided supported multiple customers that have achieved 500+% ROI on their investments as organizations have been able to use Vena’s business planning approach to save time, add governance to business reporting by ensuring users always have approved data, provide repeatable structure to previous ad-hoc finance and accounting reports, and accelerate executive time-to-action.